 If there was nothing in your garden that they want, they wouldn’t bother.
 They will just move off to somewhere else.
-Rats have a very keen sense of smell and if they get a whiff of something tasty they will do whatever they can to get at it.
+Rats have a very keen sense of smell and if they get a whiff of something tasty, they will do whatever they can to get at it.
+This includes any food material that’s in the early stages of rotting in your compost bin.

 If you know that you have rats in your garden you have to assess the level of infestation.
 If it looks like you’ve got a big problem then this calls for a big solution which usually means calling in professional experts who will, for a fee, deal with the problem for you.